chrismlee26/chris-gram/README.md

 ## Planned Updates

 1. Deployment
-2. Reduce props drilling with Redux {store}
+2. Remove props drilling with Redux {store}
 3. CSS changes
 4. Multiple Pages
 5. User Accounts / Sign-In / Auth with JWT
 6. Comments for photos

+## Usage

+- Front-End is in folder Client
+- Back-End is in folder Server